learn-co-curriculum/python-instance-methods-readme/README.md

 new_rex.bark
 ```

-Here, we have re-defined our Dog class, but we have defined a *method* bark.
+Here, we have re-defined our Dog class, but this time we actually defined an *instance method* `bark`.
 Now, whenever we create a new instance of this new Dog class, that instance will have the bark instance method as an attribute.

 Notice that the signature that is returned by the unexecuted method says **bound `method`** instead of function, as was the case with our first `rex`'s bark.